 The fee for using Betterment, for example, begins at 25 basis points (or .25%).
 This fee goes up to 0.40% if you take advantage of unlimited access to their CFP’s.
 This is over and above the expense ratios of the EFTs, which range from 5-15 basis points.
 Why the added cost?
 Well, you have to pay for the service these automated advisors are providing; it isn’t free for them to allocate your assets and reinvest your dividends, and this is where you pay.

 So, will an additional 25-40 basis points really make that much of a difference?
 If you’ve been paying attention to our past podcasts, you know that compound interest really is the most important thing you have going for your finances.
-While these fees won’t be the end of the world, it can really add up.
+While these fees won’t be the end of the world, they can really add up.
 Why spend extra money if you don’t have to?

 Can You Get the Same Services as Betterment, But From Vanguard or Fidelity?